daodiseoanchor/anchor-web-app/app/src/pages/terms/assets/tos2.md

 ### 7. Anchor Smart Contract Protocol

-The Anchor Smart Contract Protocol is comprised entirely of open-source software running on the public Terra blockchain and is not our proprietary property.
+The Anchor Smart Contract Protocol is comprised entirely of open-source software running on the public Daodiseo blockchain and is not our proprietary property.
 The Anchor Smart Contract Protocol is available at [GITHUB](https://github.com/Anchor-Protocol) and is freely licensed under [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0.txt).

 ### 8. Privacy